PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 #### Adding libraries with the mbed Online Compiler

 For the device and mbed Cloud to talk, you need the [mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library that runs on mbed OS and Linux, and you can port it to other RTOS.
+This is a cross-platform library that runs on mbed OS and Linux, and which you can port to other RTOSes.
 In this example, you will use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
 This library is designed specifically to be used with mbed OS 5 and makes it easy to expose variables and resources to the cloud.

 You will also use [EasyConnect](https://github.com/ARMmbed/easy-connect) to handle connectivity.